-- 7.10.1 The Local Procedures shall define the landing procedures, and give the radio frequency for landing, which preferably should be the same as the finish line frequency. - 7.10.2 Hazardous maneuvers when approaching and after crossing of the finish line shall be penalized.
+- 7.10.2 Hazardous maneuvers when approaching and after crossing of the finish line shall be penalized.
 Having crossed the finish line or finish ring the competitors shall land without delay. - 7.10.3 Landing later than the end of legal daylight is not permitted.
 Non-compliance will be penalized. - 7.11 FLIGHT DOCUMENTATION Flight Log files shall be delivered to the Scorer after landing within a period which shall be stated in the Local Procedures.
 The Organisers may also require back-up documentation within a period stated in the Local Procedures.
 Non-compliance may be penalised.